HackoDev/maya-platform-frontend/.qoder/repowiki/en/content/API Integration Layer/API Service Modules/Customers API Service.md

 9. [Conclusion](#conclusion)

 ## Introduction
-The Customers API Service is responsible for managing customer data within the Maya Platform frontend application.
+The Customers API Service is responsible for managing customer data within the MayaWork frontend application.
 It provides a comprehensive set of operations for retrieving, creating, updating, and deleting customer records through a well-defined interface.
 This documentation details the service's functionality, integration points, and usage patterns across the application, focusing on its implementation in the Pinia store, interaction with UI components, and adherence to query parameter standards.

 ## Project Structure
 The customer management module is organized under the `refs` (references) feature domain, which handles master data entities.
 The key components are located in the following directories: